-Google does not use lab data or the even the Lighthouse performance score for ranking your site.
-Rank is only based off of the field data shown in the image below.
+Google does not use lab data or the Lighthouse performance score to rank your site.
+Rank is only based on the field data shown in the image below.

-You are likely not passing Core Web Vitals due to a number of reasons.
+You are likely not passing Core Web Vitals due to several reasons.
 PageSpeed Insights offers audits for LCP and CLS.
 While FID is not included, the optimization that improves Total Blocking Time (TBT) should also improve FID in the field.

 To see your audit, follow the steps below:

-Scroll down to the Opportunities section of the page and you will see Audits for specific metrics.
+Scroll down to the Opportunities section of the page and see Audits for specific metrics.